There is a lot of mis-information or simply untruthful information about

 They do not contain acid or produce any corrosive gases when charged or discharged.

-Nickel Iorn batteries can be used with all solar and renewable energy system components (wind and solar).
+Nickel Iron batteries can be used with all solar and renewable energy system components (wind, micro and solar).

-If one cell fails you can still use the battery while waiting for a replacement cell however this has never happened with our batteries.
+If one cell fails you can still use the battery while waiting for a replacement cell however this has never happened to our batteries.

-With all other battery types if this happened you would have to replace the battery and be out of power while you waited for the replacement.
+If a cell failed with other types of batteries, you'd have to replace the battery and be out of power until the new battery arrived.

 A 12v nickel iron battery is fully charged at 17volts and will self discharge more than 1% per day from that voltage.